kevgo/text-runner/textrun-action/README.md

 ### action/name-short

-The <b textrun="action/name-full">action/name-short</b> action is similar to [action/name-full](#action-name-full) except that the documented action name does not contain the package name.
+The <b textrun="action/name-full">action/name-short</b> action is similar to
+<i textrun="action/name-full">action/name-full</i> except that the documented
+action name does not contain the package name.
 In our example, we would use it like this:

 <a textrun="run-in-textrunner" dir="./action-workspace">